 Mirante et al (2014) Distinct molecular components for thalamic- and cortical-dependent plasticity in the lateral amygdala.
 Am J Physiol Renal Physiol 7 62 PMID: 25071439

 Do you know of a great paper that uses Co 101244 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area